tinyzimmer/gomapper/README.md

 $> go install github.com/tinyzimmer/gomapper
 ```

-If you run this way without root, network discovery will be disabled
+If you run this way without root, automatic network discovery will be disabled

 # Running

+*these are out dated i'll make new ones*

 ![Server side](doc/server.apng)